hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 which our code is more problematic is that it takes *so long* to generate the output.
 While Prisma takes a few seconds to generate images, our code take tens (hundreds of seconds without a GPU) *per iteration*.
-In order to solve this speed up this process, one could follow a clever idea introduced in [Johnson et al. (2016)][arxiv-fast-neural-style-johnson-etal].
+In order to speed up this process, one could follow a clever idea introduced in [Johnson et al.
+(2016)][arxiv-fast-neural-style-johnson-etal].
 There, instead of solving the expensive style transfer optimisation problem, they train another convnet to approximate solutions to it giving them a 1000x speedup!